matelakat/virtual-hypervisor/README.md

     ./scripts/download_hypervisor_iso.sh

-If you would like to use a XenServer, please download the iso manually, and place the downloaded iso to this directory, with the name `hypervisor.iso`
+If you would like to use a XenServer, please download the iso manually.

 Create a Custom XenServer/XCP iso
 =================================
-Remaster the downloaded iso, so that it installs the hypervisor automatically.
+Remaster a XenServer/XCP iso, so that it installs automatically.
+Specify the downloaded iso file as a parameter.

-    ./scripts/create_customxs_iso.sh
+    ./scripts/create_customxs_iso.sh hypervisor.iso

+This script should create a file, called `customxs.iso`

 Create and Start a New VM with the Remastered iso
 =================================================